-IRS filing-security code used to help verify the real taxpayer and reduce fraudulent return filing.
+IRS six-digit filing-security code used to verify the taxpayer and reduce fraudulent return filing.

 This term matters because identity issues can block or delay an otherwise normal filing workflow.
 If the return requires an identity protection PIN, the taxpayer needs to understand that the code is part of the filing mechanics, not just an optional security detail.
 It sits inside the actual submission path for the return.